Red Oak, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Red Oak has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 As of the 2020 United States census, there were 14,222 people, 4,098 households, and 3,293 families residing in the city.

 Education

-The city of Red Oak is served by the Red Oak Independent School District: Shields Elementary, Eastridge Elementary, Red Oak Elementary, Wooden Elementary, Russell P Schupmann Elementary, Red Oak Junior High, and Red Oak High School.
+The majority of the city of Red Oak is served by the Red Oak Independent School District.
+That district's schools include Shields Elementary, Eastridge Elementary, Red Oak Elementary, Wooden Elementary, Russell P Schupmann Elementary, Red Oak Middle School, and Red Oak High School.

+The city extends into the Waxahachie Independent School District and the Ferris Independent School District.
+The former operates Waxahachie High School.

 In addition Life School, a public charter school, operates the K–12 Red Oak campus.

 Texas State Technical College operates a branch campus in Red Oak.